 In one recent publication I raised awareness of three Arabic numerals written in the margin of the first folio recto that occur in proximity to three instances in which Ximénez translated the Quiché word xchicatzibaj as “to write” (while translating it throughout the rest of the narrative as “to paint”).
 These assertions of European-style writing form the basis of the general assumption that the narrative was first redacted by an educated Indian.
 As I observed in that article, “[t]he problem with the existing literature on Popol Vuh is that critics appear to have taken the text of the first folio recto too much at face value in drawing conclusions about Popol Vuh’s survival.”4 Another major issue is the poorly understood provenance of Ximénez’s text.
 In my most recent submission for publication, I thoroughly provenance Ximénez’s manuscript, disprove a twentieth century theory of multiple Popol Vuh manuscripts, and propose that the original phonetic redaction was more likely performed by a missionary priest.
 I am currently returning to an investigation that I began several years ago that examines discursive disparities created by the parallel translation.
 Following this I will begin editing an unknown letter by Alonso de Noreña written in the 1580s that Ximénez copied into his manuscript.
 Also, in 2012 I won a competitive seed grant that I used to conduct radiocarbon and trace analysis on binding artifacts recovered from Ximénez’s manuscript during a prior conservation initiative.
 Publishing those results together with a discussion of testing methodologies will do much to broaden the study of antiquitous texts.

 While my critical analyses advance the understanding of Popol Vuh’s context, the larger problem remains that there is no complete volume of Ximénez’s manuscript.
 Working with Ximénez’s original manuscript is a tedious and arduous undertaking, and that was one of the considerations that led me to disseminate my edited prologues on the web in the interest of making this marginalia available to the academic community.
 Editing Ximénez’s text is one which I am uniquely able to conduct with the aid of my extensive digital skillset.
 With this in mind, I envision utilizing Digital Humanities approaches to design an upper level seminar that will bring together the unique perspectives and varying talents of students in order to produce the first complete edition of the manuscript.
 But I do not want to understate the importance of student involvement.
 Kate Bennett has observed that “to print an ‘unprintable’ text is a compromise, and much remains out of reach of the public domain which print represents.”5 Ximénez’s text is comprised of nonstandard page dimensions with extensive columns and tables that present an editorial nightmare.
 The editorial compromises that must be achieved will be best (re)solved through a collaborative effort that effectively tests various models and ultimately arrives at the most appropriate one.
-With adequate support from an administration to create this seminar, I believe that this edition can be realized as early as 2020.
+With adequate support from an administration to create this seminar, I believe that this edition can be realized within seven years.

 1 Bray, Joe, Miriam Handley, and Anne C. Henry, eds.
 “Introduction.”
 Ma(r)king the Text: The presentation of meaning on the literary page.
 Aldershot, Eng: Ashgate, 2000. xvii-xxiv.
 Print.